alsosprachben/mnvkd/README.md

 ## Synopsis

-`mnvkd` is an application server framework for C. Applications are composed of micro-heap memory spaces of stackless coroutines with a blocking I/O interface between OS sockets and other coroutines.
+`mnvkd` is an application server framework for C. Applications are composed of stackless coroutines grouped like micro-threads in sets of micro-processes that each span individual contiguous memory segments that form micro-virtual-memory-spaces.
+These micro-processes are driven by a network event loop.

+The hierarchy is:
+1. stackless coroutine micro-threads in
+2. micro-processes in
+3. micro-heaps managed by
+4. a polling network event loop dispatcher.

+The stackless coroutines are provided a blocking I/O interface between OS sockets and other coroutines.
 Under the hood, the blocking I/O ops are C macros that build state machines that execute I/O futures.
 The ugly future and blocking logic is hidden behind macros.

 ### Coroutines